-We will conduct this class as a graduate seminar.
-Rather than only listening to lectures, students should be prepared to discuss the assigned readings for each session.
+We will conduct this class on Zoom as a graduate seminar.
+Rather than only listening to lectures, students should be fully prepared to discuss the assigned readings for each session.
 Participation in these discussions will determine 15 percent of a student's overall grade.
-If a student misses a class, they must turn in at the next class a brief written summary of the readings assigned for the class they missed.
-These written summaries must be at least 400 words long, neatly typed.
-I also encourage students to record classes if they believe doing so will help their studying.
+If a student misses a class, they must turn in prior to the next class a brief written summary of the readings assigned for the class they missed.
+These written summaries must be neatly typed, at least a total of 400 words covering all the readings, but no longer than 500 words.
+The final examination, which will be comprehensive, is worth another 50 percent out of the total of 100, whereas the mid-term examination is worth 35 percent.
+I will also provide video recordings of each class.
+But these recordings should not be considered substitutes for visibly attending classes on Zoom.